Source: A 1794 dance, contributed by Nibs Matthews from Ralph Page; published in English Dance & Song, Summer 1966, Volume XXVIII No. 3

 Lead Up, (Assisted) Cast into 2nd Place

 The Right & Left Through is a same-gender one, sometimes called Eyes-Only.
 The same video shows the current American style for dancing this sort of move (ignoring the error by one couple on the second Right & Left Through in the first time through the dance!).
 Both dancers follow the path of a normal Right & Left Through, but with no contact, the left hand dancer moving backwards.
-The move is sometimes done with arms around each other instead, as in the cast they do in the video.
+The move is sometimes done with arms around each other instead, as in the assisted cast that they do in the video.
+The original instruction was likely to just be "rights & lefts"; this is a modern American interpretation.
+For more information see Rights & Lefts.